 Latest News

-Within this blog post, we explore what makes effective people management and how NBSL’s In Work Support (IWS) programme can help businesses within the North East of England build a resilient and skilled workforce.
+In this blog post, we’ll explore what makes effective people management and how NBSL’s Better People Management (BPM) Programme can help businesses across Newcastle, North Tyneside and Northumberland build a skilled, resilient, and motivated team.

 The importance of people management